Key Highlights

 Video Content Marketing Example: Old Spice

 Starting with “The Man Your Man Could Smell Like”, the brand’s video marketing campaigns have earned millions upon millions of views and become a YouTube sensation.
-Through their catchy, nonsensical humor, the brand has found a way to get the attention of their audience in the first few seconds of their videos.
+Through their catchy, nonsensical humor, the brand has found a way to get the attention of its audience in the first few seconds of its videos.
 Viewers are attracted by the clever humor, but they also get a good dose of unforgettable branding along with it.
 But what viewers really love is the fact that it’s about so much more than the brand.

 One content strategy that Old Spice uses well in their video marketing is the Call-to-Action (CTA) they place at the end of each silly video.
 This encourages sharing with friends and family through YouTube or other social media outlets.
 Because who doesn’t want to share a good laugh?

-eBook and Resource Content Marketing: LinkedIn
+eBook and Resource Example of Content Marketing: LinkedIn

 If your brand has valuable expertise, then sharing it should be part of your content marketing campaign.
-Through eBooks, guides, and other resources, you can provide valuable information that your target audience may be clambering for.
+Through eBooks, guides, and other resources, you can provide valuable information that your target audience may be clamoring for.
 It might not be quite as trendy as makeup and hair tips on Instagram, but people really do want/need to learn things about insurance or financial markets, especially when you’re in a Business-to-Business (B2B) market.

 LinkedIn is a go-to source for all kinds of B2B information, which means that pretty much everyone who functions within the business world wants an eBook that they publish.
-Recently, readers were provided with 30 pages of guidance on how to produce successful content marketing in their LinkedIn Content Marketing Tactical Plan eBook.

 Final Thoughts on Utilizing Content Marketing for Your Digital Marketing Goals